Add To Favorites

 Color the smooth side of bubble wrap using Slick Stix™.
 The colors and the design speak of the magic quality of the bubble wrap.
 Attach the colored bubble wrap to the foam armature.

 Stain Advisement: Slick Stix contain pigments that may stain clothing, fabrics and other household surfaces.
-Wear a smock to protect clothing and cover your work surface with newspaper.
+Wear a smock to protect clothing and cover the work surface with recycled newspaper.

 Add To Favorites